discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Prevention and Treatment:

 If the child had a dental injury visit a dentist as soon as possible.
 Do not delay.
-The color change of the tooth might be visible after around 10-15 days, or even more.
-If the color is changing you will have to get a root canal done of the concerned tooth and then a cap (crown) over the tooth.
+The colour change of the tooth might be visible after around 10-15 days, or even more.
+If the colour is changing you will have to get a root canal done on the concerned tooth and then a cap (crown) over the tooth.

 6. Enamel Defects